orion-cirb/DNA_in_Bacteria/README.md

 Version 1 released on January 5, 2023.

-Version 2 released on July 4, 2023: plugin able to handle images with multiple series and times.
+Version 2 released on July 4, 2023: can handle images with multiple series and times.